lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 keywords: lucapette, books
 ---

-I love reading _and_ I love writing so this kind of end of the year article should be natural for me.
+I love reading _and_ I love writing so this kind of between years article should be natural for me.
 And yet it is the first time I write something like this.
 I'm not even sure why.
 Hopefully, I'll be able to do this every year from now on.

 Since it's the first time I do this, the article is broken down in two parts.
 First I go over each book and share a few words.
-It's a _long_ list because this was a good year for my reading habits.
+It's a _long_ list because this was a good reading year.

 The [second part](#how-i-extracted-the-data) is a quick description of how I extracted the data from goodreads and played around with it to create this article.

 ## The books

-I thought of grouping the books for faster access.
+At first, I thought I'd cluster the books for ease of access.
 But any grouping I could think of had flaws so I'm presenting the books in the order I read them.

-Another thing I thought of doing and then decided against is to share a rating for each book.
+I also decided against sharing a rating for each book because there would be too many 5-star rating.
 I tend to rate my books quite high: my average rating on goodreads is 4.1 (out of 547 read books).
 This is a consequence of spending a lot of time researching what to read next.
-I enjoy the process very much; bookshops are my happy place.
+I enjoy the process very much;
+bookshops are my happy place.

 {{< book id="45152372" title="How to Stop Time" name="books/2022/how-to-stop-time.jpg" width="200" >}}